HateBreed/test_framework_visma/README.md

  * method - HTTP method to use when sending this data, the file defined by "file" field is sent only when this field is POST
  * delete - Must contain either "yes" or "no" telling the framework whether this file requires that data is deleted afterwards.
 If "yes" then the test framework will send DELETE to corresponding REST API using both path and identification returned by the server.

-Each json file that is going to be sent can contain any data, these will be sent "as is" but two values for json members can be used for getting information from elsewhere:
+Each json file that is going to be sent can contain any data but anything defined within "data" member field must be inside an array.
+These files will be sent "as is" but two values for json members can be used for getting information from elsewhere:
  * {parent} - Tells that a response to parent file must be checked.
 This needs to be specified in a separate json file named as <this.json>.info.<membername>.json (e.g. Expense.json with member field "case_guid" results in Expense.json.info.case_guid.json).
 This file must contain following fields within ["data" member](https://github.com/HateBreed/test_framework_visma/blob/master/tests/john.doe%40severa.com/test1/Expense.json.info.case_guid.json) :
    * root_task - "yes" or "no", if "yes" then the root_task entry within a json object will be used to get the value withheld by "search_member"
    * search_member - Name of the member field to be searched within "search_file".
 Value of this member field is assigned to the member field to which this file is connected to